DataDog/dd-trace-go/v2/contrib/README.md

 ### Usage

 First, find the library which you'd like to integrate with.
-The naming convention for the integration packages is:
+The naming convention for the integration packages has two things to take into consideration:

+* Name of the package being instrumented:
   * If the package is from the standard library (eg. `database/sql`), it will be located at the same path.
-* If the package is hosted on GitHub (eg. `github.com/user/repo`) and has version `v2.1.0`, it will be located at the shorthand path `user/repo.v2`.
+  * If the package is hosted on Github (eg. `github.com/user/repo`), it will be located at the shorthand path `user/repo`.
-* If the package is from anywhere else (eg. `google.golang.org/grpc`) and has no stable version, it can be found under the full import path, followed by the version suffix (in this example `.v0`).
+  * If the package is from anywhere else (eg. `google.golang.org/grpc`), it can be found under the full import path.
+* Version of the package being instrumented:
+  * If the package is from the standard library (eg. `database/sql`), it won't have a version suffix.
+  * If the package has no major version released, it won't have a version suffix.
+  * If the package has a major version released, and:
+    * The integration works with all versions (including v0), it won't have a version suffix.
-* All new integrations should be suffixed with `.vN` where `N` is the major version that is being covered.
+    * The integration works with a specific major version, it will have a version suffix (in this example `.vN`) where N is the major version that is being covered.
 If the integration covers more than one major version, the minimum version supported should be chosen for the suffix. (ex.
-If the integration covers versions `2.x.x` - `4.x.x`, the suffix will be `.v2`)
+If the integration covers versions 2.x.x - 4.x.x, the suffix will be .v2).

-* The package itself should retain its un-versioned name.
-For example, the integration under `user/repo.v2` stays as `package repo`, and does not become `package repo.v2`
+Important: the package itself should retain its un-versioned name.
+For example, the integration under `user/repo.v2` stays as `package repo`, and does not become `package repo.v2`.

 Second, there are a few tags that should be found in all integration spans: